Multi-Differential Cross Section Measurements of Muon-Neutrino-Argon Quasielastic-like Reactions with the MicroBooNE Detector: Cross Section Extraction Systematics

 where $R^{CV}_{i}$ ($R^{CV}_{j}$) and $R^{k}_{i}$ ($R^{k}_{j}$) are the flux-averaged event rates for the central value and systematic universe $k$ in a measured bin $i$ ($j$), respectively.
 The resulting covariance matrices are summed together to estimate the relevant uncertainty from each source.

-An additional cross section uncertainty using the $\texttt{NuWro v19.02.2}$ event generator prediction~\cite{GOLAN2012499} as an alternative universe has been added.
-The relevant modeling is detailed in section~\ref{model}.
+In order to account for potential biases due to the nominal MC modeling prediction used in the unfolding procedure and presented in Sec.~\ref{model}, an additional cross section uncertainty using the $\texttt{NuWro v19.02.2}$ event generator prediction~\cite{GOLAN2012499} as an alternative universe has been added.
+The relevant $\texttt{NuWro}$ modeling is significantly different when compared to the nominal MC one, as detailed in Sect.~\ref{model}.
 The flux-integrated $\texttt{NuWro}$ cross sections are obtained using Eq.~\ref{fluxnormrate} and the corresponding covariance matrices are constructed using Eq.~\ref{multicovform} and a single universe ($n$ = 1).

 For detector model systematic uncertainties, one detector parameter is varied each time by $1\sigma$ and is referred to as a ``unisim''.
 These include variations in the light yield, the ionization electron recombination model, space-charge effects, and waveform deconvolution~\cite{WireMod}.
 We then examine the impact of each parameter variation on the MC event rates by obtaining the differences with respect to the central value on a bin-by-bin basis.
 We define the total detector $1\sigma$ systematic uncertainty by summing in quadrature the effect of $m$ detector variations using the formalism introduced in Eq.~\ref{multicovform},